bookwyrm-social/documentation/content/using_bookwyrm/main-menu.md

 Boosting is the best way to share good reviews with your followers, and helps them find interesting people to follow.
 This is especially useful since there is no algorithm deciding what to show you, only the real humans that you've decided to follow.

+If you follow people on other fediverse apps, such as Mastodon, you will not find their normal text posts in your timeline.
+However, posts they boost or their replies to other posts will be included in it.

 ### Books Timeline